weleoka/Lab2/host/Create_Test_Environment.md

 docker rm mysql-test web vpn dns bugzilla
 ```

-The above command will not return control to you.
+The above docker-compose command will not return control to you.
 The system will seem hung, but it is not hung.
 Since you can no longer use the session, you should start a 2nd SSH client session, so please do that now.

+Optional: As an alternative to another session, you can use a session manager, such as tmux.

 If you want to quit the docker compose, you need to do a cntl-c.

 Optional Activity: Add a few more docker containers to the docker compose file.
+To find candidates, surf to https://hub.docker.com and use the search field.

 Good Luck, Teacher Todd